-Physical Education: MAEL views athletics as an important element in the education the whole child.
+Physical Education: The Montessori Academy views athletics as an important element in the education of the whole child.
 Students enjoy a variety of physical experiences including open recess periods.
-During physical education classes, students learn the basics of specific games and sports, develop concepts of fair play, team spirit and good sportsmanship and develop gross-motor skills,coordination, and movement patterns.
+During physical education classes, students learn the basics of specific games and sports, develop concepts of fair play, team spirit and good sportsmanship and develop gross-motor skills, and coordination, and movement patterns.

 Through team sports, students have opportunities for cooperation and competition, good sportsmanship and leadership.

-Service Learning: MAEL teaches the students to build classroom unity, serve their school community, and and reach out to the regional and world community.
+Community Engagement: The Montessori Academy teaches the students to build classroom unity, serve their school community, and reach out to the regional and world community.
 Upper Elementary students are invited to serve as “patrols” for the preschool children during morning drop off.
-Also, Upper Elementary students regularly visit Arborwood, a senior care facility, to socialize with the residents and initiate Montessori-based and other activities.
+Also, Upper Elementary students regularly visit Northpoint, a senior care facility, to socialize with the residents and initiate Montessori-based and other activities.

-MAEL also hosts numerous student-organized fund drives for local charities.
-These include the mitten drive for La Casa de Amistad, small gifts/toiletries for residents of Portage Manor, shoe and book donations for The Center for the Homeless, and toys for Toys for Tots, Robinson Community Learning Center, and The Boys & Girls Club.
-In December, MAEL students and families also participate in the “Adopt A Family” program through the St. Vincent de Paul Society.
+The Montessori Academy also hosts numerous student-organized fund drives for local nonprofit organizations.
+These include collection drives throughout the year for La Casa de Amistad, residents of Portage Manor, the Center for the Homeless, Toys for Tots, Robinson Community Learning Center, and The Boys & Girls Club.
+In December, Montessori Academy students and families also participate in the “Adopt A Family” program through the St. Vincent de Paul Society.

 Spanish: The Spanish curriculum presents a comprehensive step by step instructional program to enable students to understand and use authentic Spanish in conversation.
 As the students progress they are introduced to reading and writing in Spanish.
 A study of Spanish cultures is woven into the program throughout the Elementary and Junior High levels.

-If you would like to learn more about Co-Curricular Activities at MAEL, please contact us.
+If you would like to learn more about Co-Curricular Activities at The Montessori Academy, please contact us.